 After you book the perfect setting, you just need to master a few of the tips ahead to create the best portrait.
 Once you know how it works, you’ll be able to add more variety to your portraits, as well as still life and product photography.
 Mostly, creating a black background that works well for your project is all about knowing how to manipulate light.

 Know your dynamic range

-First, it’s important to understand how cameras differ from the human eye.
-Typically, cameras have a lower dynamic range than we do.
+When it comes to shooting portraits on black backgrounds, it’s vital to first understand how cameras differ from the human eye.
+Typically, cameras have a lower dynamic range than our eyes do.
 That means there are things at either end of the range that we can see that cameras can’t.
-We’re much better at seeing things that are either very dark or very bright, But these exact images will appear either washed out or pitch-black on camera.
+We’re much better at seeing things that are either very dark or very bright.
+But these exact images will appear either washed out or pitch-black on camera.

 And, you can use this difference to your advantage when shooting portraits.
 If you make sure that the background is much darker than the subject, then you can make nearly anything look black.

 For example, think of a person standing in a doorway.
 If you’re indoors and looking past them, you might be able to see both the person and the world outside.
 But on camera, if the person is well-lit, then the sky behind them might be washed out.
 It’s almost as if you’ve hung a white backdrop behind them!

 The same thing works in reverse.
 If you’re outside looking in, you might be able to see a little ways behind them in the hall.
 But on camera, the hallway will appear dark — maybe even pitch-black.
 But with a little cropping and editing, no one will know you didn’t shoot it in a studio.